 The good news is that there are gloves on the market especially designed for photography.
-Since 2019, I’ve been using a pair of Vallerret gloves, specifically, the Markhof 2.0 model.
+Since 2019, I’ve been using a pair of Vallerret gloves.
+Originally, I used the Markhof 2.0 model.

 In 2021, Vallerret updated these popular gloves to the 3.0 model, and they also launched a number of new gloves.
 They sent me a pair of the Markhof 3.0 gloves and also a pair of their Milford gloves for my thoughts.

 In today’s post, I’m going to do a few things.
 I’m going to talk about photography gloves in general, and the sort of features you should be looking for when evaluating gloves for photography.

 I’m also going to talk about the two new pairs of gloves Vallerret sent me, and also talk about my experiences over the last few years with the Vallerret Markhof 2.0 winter photography gloves.